 The veal and marrow beads dish was a new addition to their menu and the waiter did seem to be enthusiastic of this dish so A went for it.
 This was particularly lackluster.
 The veal did look like thin cut prosciutto but it didn’t have much flavor but did have a delicate, creamy texture.
 The marrow beads just add on the richness with its fat but again, it lacked a sensational piquancy.

 Foie gras is something A loves arguably more than his alcohol.
 But somehow this dish made him feel indifferent, which was a surprise to me.
 I thought this dish was fine.
 The foie is mixed with peanut butter and cocoa, brining out a sweet, earthy depth to this dish.
 The pear and the thin sugar brittle that stabbed the foie accentuated the sweetness, almost making this dish tastes like dessert.

 Then our final course was the dessert that attracted Ariel the most from the list of desserts (the Three on their menu).
 This dessert oozes mango flavor, literally, since the ravioli had a delicate outer shell that contains a concentrated mango puree.
 It still blends with savory elements from the outrageously velvety, pungent cilantro cream with the rich and chocolate-y black rice ice cream.
 The ice cream was chocolate-y but it had a nutty element from the toasted rice that topped it.
 It was a favorite between us.

-As time became an issue for all of us (Ariel is going out with his buddies, while Helen and I were late for Babbo), we asked for the check – which the waiter brought out a few sweets for the table: coriander cotton candy and bean pate (think of pate de fruit but red bean flavored instead).
+As time became an issue for all of us, we asked for the check – which the waiter brought out a few sweets for the table: coriander cotton candy and bean pate (think of pate de fruit but red bean flavored instead).
 The cotton candy did bring out the inner child in all of us.
 The bean pate was very different than anything I have eaten.
 It’s like eating a firmer version of bean paste with a sugar coating.

 525 Broome Street